mjcumming/wiim/development/cursor_rules.md

 # Cursor **Rules & Engineering Guide** – WiiM / LinkPlay HACS Integration

-_Treat this as the project’s **constitution**.
+_Treat this as the project's **constitution**.
 Read it.
 Pin it in Cursor.
 Obey it._

 ---

 ## 0  Non‑negotiables (read before you code a single line)

 1. **Every file lives inside** `custom_components/wiim/` – this is ★the only★ directory you may touch.
    ✦  *Never* modify `homeassistant/` core folders.
    ✦  *Never* import private HA internals.
 2. **Follow this guide line‑by‑line.** Deviations require an Issue + signed‑off design note from the Tech  Lead.
 3. **If you are confused, STOP** → ask in  GitHub  Discussion.
 Guessing = bugs + rework.

 ---

 ## 1  Golden Rules

 0. **Spec > Ego** – build only what the ticket describes.
 1. Home  Assistant Dev  Guidelines.
 2. HACS repo standards & semantic versioning.
 3. LinkPlay API is canonical – WiiM quirks wrapped in code, never leak.
-4. Small, composable, typed modules (< 200 LOC).
+4. Small, composable, typed modules (aim for ≤ 300 LOC; CI warns above 300 and **fails at 400 LOC** – see "File-Size Limits" below).
 5. All work tracked (Issue →  Branch →  PR →  Review).
 6. Fail loudly with actionable log messages.

 ---

 ## 2  Mental Checklist before writing code

 Ask yourself **every time** you open a ticket: